 - There are dedicated libraries for all the subjects taught at the University, plus many other related fields.
 The Bodleian has a list of department and faculty libraries.

-- Around 13 million printed items on 400 kilometres of shelving are held in the University main library
+- Over 13 million printed items on 400 kilometres of shelving are held in the University main library

 - Over 80,000 e-journals are available to students

 - As well as books, there are collections of rare manuscripts, maps, and music

 - You may recognise bits of the Bodleian from lots of films and TV programmes.

 State-of-the-art laboratories and equipment